Vaccinations and pregnancy

 - Japanese encephalitis

-- Vaccinia (smallpox)
+- Vaccinia (for smallpox)

 - Yellow fever

-- BCG (tuberculosis)
+- BCG (for tuberculosis)

 Wait at least 1 month after getting any of these vaccinations before you try to get pregnant.

-If you didn’t get the Tdap vaccine before or during pregnancy, you can get it right after you give birth.
+If you didn’t get the Tdap vaccine during pregnancy, you can get it right after you give birth.
 Getting the Tdap vaccine soon after giving birth prevents you from getting pertussis and passing it on to your baby.
 Your baby should get his first pertussis vaccine at 2 months old.

 If you’re breastfeeding, it’s safe for you to get routine adult vaccines.
 Ask your provider if you have questions.

-Since then, much careful research shows that thimerosal in vaccines did not cause autism.
-Thimerosal is no longer used in vaccines, except in tiny amounts in some flu shots.
-You can get a thimerosal-free flu vaccine if you want.
+No. Vaccinations do not cause autism spectrum disorder (also called ASD).
+ASD is a developmental disability that can cause major social, communication and behavior challenges.
+You may have heard about vaccines that contain thimerosal, a chemical that has mercury in it.
+Research shows that thimerosal in vaccines does not cause ASD.
+It’s no longer used in vaccines, except in tiny amounts in some flu shots.
+You can get a thimerosal-free flu shot if you want.
 Talk to your provider if you’re concerned about thimerosal in vaccines.

-See also: Your baby’s vaccinations, Later prenatal care checkup
+See also: Your baby’s vaccinations